 Loss of use coverage allows your insurance to temporarily step in to help you maintain your standard of living if you can no longer use an insured asset.

 If you’re a driver, homeowner, or renter with insurance, you might have come across loss of use coverage in one of your insurance policy documents.
 Let’s review what loss of use coverage means for different lines of insurance.

 Car insurance and loss of use coverage

 If you hold loss of use coverage as part of your auto insurance policy, this essentially translates to rental car reimbursement if your vehicle is out of commission while undergoing repairs after an incident.
 This coverage is not included in policies by default like liability coverage is — you would need to opt-in — but is typically not an expensive addition.
-Loss of use car insurance coverage may be cost-effective if you rely on your vehicle for daily commuting and other responsibilities, and would rather not deal with the inconvenience of going without a vehicle if your car is damaged.
+With car insurance, loss of use may be cost-effective if you rely on your vehicle for daily commuting and other responsibilities, and would rather not deal with the inconvenience of going without a vehicle if your car is damaged.

 A loss of use claim follows your original accident claim.
 Once you drop off your car for repairs, your insurance company would pay for your substitute transportation costs.
 Insurers typically set their own coverage limits — usually by putting a cap on the number of days or providing a per diem amount for the rental, like $50 per day.

 Your insurance company would expect you to choose a reasonable rental vehicle, comparable to the one you already own and insure.
 An insurance company can deny your loss of use claim if, for example, you choose a luxury sportscar as your rental while your Corolla is getting fixed.

 Home insurance and loss of use coverage